Startup idea validation template: 6 criteria to validate your startup idea

 Introduction

-You know that sinking feeling you get when you come up with a great idea for a startup, but can’t figure out if it’s worth your time?
+Do you know that sinking feeling you get when you come up with an excellent idea for a startup but can’t decide if it’s worth your time?

-Even the best entrepreneurs struggle when it comes to validating their ideas.
-The key is not to let it stop you from exploring your ideas.
-Instead, you need to figure out if your idea has potential and how you can test that.
+Even the best entrepreneurs need help validating their ideas.
+The key is not to let this stop you from exploring your ideas.
+Instead, you must determine whether your idea has potential and how you can test that.

-There are many ways to evaluate a startup idea, but the 6 criteria of our startup idea validation framework will help you determine if your startup idea has wings or falls short.
+There are many ways to evaluate a startup idea.
+Still, the six criteria of our startup idea validation framework will help you determine if your idea has wings or falls short.

-It’s common for people who launch startups not to give themselves enough time to validate their idea before they begin developing their business further.
-This article will provide helpful steps for evaluating your startup idea so that it has a high chance of succeeding once you begin building your startup.
+It’s common for people who launch startups not to give themselves enough time to validate their ideas before developing their business further.
+This article will provide helpful steps for evaluating your startup idea so that it has a high chance of succeeding once you start building your startup.
 At the end of this post, you find our free and fully editable PowerPoint, PDF, and Google Slides templates.

 What to keep in mind before you apply the startup idea validation template